Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/README.md

 ### Uploading a blob from `File`

-Upload a file to a blob using BlockBlobClient generated from ContainerClient.
+Upload a file to a blob using BlockBlobClient generated from BlobContainerClient.

 ```java
 BlockBlobClient blockBlobClient = blobContainerClient.getBlockBlobClient("myblockblob");